BangL/WGDragonEggPortFlag/README.md

 WGDragonEggPortFlag
 ===================

-"WorldGuard" extension to block porting of dragon eggs in specific regions.
+WorldGuard extension to deny porting of dragon eggs in specific regions.